J-o-h-n-sss/Wall_vadEr/README.md

 ### Battery capacity 🔋: 7.8 volts
 ### THE SPECS AND NEW FUNCTIONS WILL BE UPDATED IN THE FUTURE.
 ### Proposal:
+#### - The robot was inspired from the street cleaning robot Wall-e from the movie in which was named after the robot.
 #### -